TejasQ/tejaskumar.com/blog/1580132459957__why-i-think-remote-work-is-incredible.md

 What does remote work look like, expressed as bullet points?
 How does it compare?
 This is what I’ve experienced over the last 2 months:

-* Wake up, all my coworkers are asleep
+* Wake up, all my coworkers are asleep.
-* Make coffee just the way I like it at home 😌
+* Make coffee just the way I like it at home. ☕️😌
-* Focused, uninterrupted work because it’s like 4am where most of my coworkers are
+* Focused, uninterrupted work because it’s like 4am where most of my coworkers are.
-* OK things are green.
-Time to commit.
+* OK things are green. ✅ Time to commit and push. 🚀
 * Hm.
 It’s beautiful outside.
-Let’s go to the gym.
+Let’s go to the gym. 💪🏾🚴🏾‍♂️
 * Ok, back to work.
 * Focused, quality work time.
-* Around 5pm: time for meetings!
+* Around 5pm, people have woken up and are working.
+It's time for meetings!
 * Finish the day talking to people I appreciate after feeling like I contributed meaningful code.
 * Encourage some of them to go about their day well.
 * Go to bed satisfied.
 * Repeat.

 ## Remote work: the not-so-incredible parts

+While it's been mostly positives, I've also struggled with

 ## It’s not binary